 Runners should feel stable in the Charged Bandit 2.
 The upper is another area that adds support.
 It locks the wearer's foot inside the shoe so they do not feel wobbly.
 The wearer's foot will feel snugly wrapped inside the shoe thanks to the upper's Ultrasonic panels.
 With the right sizing and fit, runners should not move inside the shoe.
 A small number of reviewers said that the shoe felt sloppy and lacked stability but they were in the minority.

 - High abrasion and blown rubber outsole

 - Rear foot Micro G foam

 The propensity for the shoe to take on water is a clear sign that the shoe is super breathable.
 Some runners mentioned the lack of energy return, but they were in the minority.
 Hopefully, the next Charged Bandit model will remain essentially the same with some upgrades to the shoe's ability to gain traction on wetter surfaces.
-The Charged Bandit 2 will work well for the neutral runner who wants to avoid clunky trainers but still wants a fair bit of cushioning to enhance overall comfort.
+The Under Armour Charged Bandit 2 will work well for the neutral runner who wants to avoid clunky trainers but still wants a fair bit of cushioning to enhance the overall comfort.